MINI CARROT GALETTE WITH RICOTTA

 Do the same with your onions and fresh rosemary (or thyme)

-Heat 2 tablespoons of the butter in a large skillet over medium heat, When butter is bubbling, drizzle a bit of olive oil and add the leeks and onions.
-Season with a bit of salt and pepper and continue to cook for about 2-3 minutes, stirring frequently.
+Heat 2 tablespoons of the butter in a large skillet over medium heat.
+When the butter is bubbling, drizzle olive oil and add the leeks and onions.
+Season with some salt and pepper and continue to cook for 2-3 minutes, stirring frequently.

 Add the carrots and stir to combine with the butter/olive oil mixture.
 Season with salt and spread evenly in the pan.

-Now, for the important part - don't stir the ingredients for a while.
+Now, for the important part—don't stir the ingredients for a while.
 You want them to caramelize, so resist the urge to move them around.
-Stay nearby, and after about 3-5 minutes, give them a toss.
+Remain close by, and after approximately 3-5 minutes, toss them.
 You'll start to see the carrots turning a deeper orange color and the edges browning (the same will happen to the onions and leeks).
 Keep an eye on the pan to prevent burning, but let the butter/oil work its magic and caramelize the ingredients.
-If you notice the pan getting dry, add the last tablespoon of butter and keep cooking, tossing everything around.
+If you notice the pan drying, add the last tablespoon of butter and keep cooking, tossing everything around.

 Taste the carrots; they should still have a slight crunch.
 If needed, season with salt and freshly ground pepper.
 Taste again and adjust as necessary.
 Then, add the chopped fresh rosemary and stir.
 Remove from heat and set aside to cool slightly before adding them to the rolled pie dough.